HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

             <p>
             	<span class="font-weight-bold text-primary">The model needs to learn from large volume of historical data.</span><br>
             	<span class="text-muted">
-              It must find and learn interesting patterns and “natural” segments in the data.
+              It must find and learn interesting patterns and "natural" segments in the data.
 For instance, it may find that a group of users visit the same content because of a similar interest.
-It will then be labelled "Camera Enthusiast Currently Shopping".
+It will then be labelled as something like "Camera Enthusiast Currently Shopping".
             	</span>
             </p>
           </li>